Adaptive Online Non-stochastic Control

 \section{Abstract}

-We tackle the problem of Non-stochastic Control with the aim of obtaining algorithms that adapt to the controlled environment.
-Namely, we tailor the FTRL framework to dynamical systems where the existence of a state, or equivalently a memory, couples the effect of the online decisions.
-By designing novel regularization techniques that take the system's memory into consideration, we obtain controllers with new sub-linear data adaptive policy regret bounds.
-Furthermore, we append these regularizers with untrusted predictions of future costs, which enables the design of the first Optimistic FTRL-based controller whose regret bound is adaptive to the accuracy of the predictions, shrinking when they are accurate while staying sub-linear even when they all fail.
+We tackle the problem of Non-stochastic Control (NSC) with the aim of obtaining algorithms whose policy regret is proportional to the difficulty of the controlled environment.
+Namely, we tailor the Follow The Regularized Leader (FTRL) framework to dynamical systems by using regularizers that are proportional to the actual witnessed costs.
+The main challenge arises from using the proposed adaptive regularizers in the presence of a state, or equivalently, a memory, which couples the effect of the online decisions and requires new tools for bounding the regret.
+Via new analysis techniques for NSC and FTRL integration, we obtain novel disturbance action controllers (DAC) with sub-linear data adaptive policy regret bounds that shrink when the trajectory of costs has small gradients, while staying sub-linear even in the worst case.